docker/extensions-sdk/docs/dev/api/backend.md

 });
 ```

-Streams the output of the command executed in the backend container or in the host:
+To stream the output of the command executed in the backend container or in the host:

 ```typescript
 window.ddClient.spawnHostCmd(